Forecaster: Webster Gajadhar

 FORECAST FOR SAINT LUCIA VALID FOR THE NEXT 24 HOURS

-Winds will be blowing from between the east-northeast and east-southeast near 25 mph or 41 km/h, with occasional gusts.
+Winds will be blowing from between the southeast and east near 18 mph or 30 km/h.

-Weather: Partly cloudy to cloudy, hazy and breezy with scattered showers, some of which may be heavy, and a chance of isolated thunderstorms this afternoon into tonight.
+Weather: Partly cloudy skies, becoming cloudy at times with a few scattered showers and a chance of isolated thunderstorms this afternoon.

 MARINE FORECAST FOR SEAS IN A 25 MILE OR 40 KM RADIUS FROM SAINT LUCIA

-Small craft operators and sea bathers are advised to exercise caution due to brisk winds and rough seas.
+Small craft operators and sea bathers are advised to exercise caution due to above normal seas.

 FORECAST FOR THE LESSER ANTILLES